wp-plugins/simple-student-result/readme.txt

 ans: Yes , you can, you will find CGPA item wp-admin panel below page.

  == Changelog ==
+ 1.5.1 if any entry don't have image , it will not show in front end.
  1.5.0 All entries will now support text reg id.
  1.4.9 Now support string as registration id. even starts with 0(zero) or any word.
  1.4.8 Bug in all entries page fixed.